 • The Knights would follow up the charge with horseback hand-to-hand combat.

-The battle progressed till about noon when a cavalry charge broke Lothar’s defences.
+The battle progressed till about noon when a cavalry charge broke Lothar’s defenses.
 The bulk of the slaughter started at this point when the elite of Frankish nobility were killed5, including Gerard.
 By the end of the day Lothar lost 40 000 men4.

 Sensing he was losing the battle he retreated2 to Aachen3.
 Charles and Louis decided to end the carnage, and seized their brother’s camp5.
 The next day they celebrated mass5 and buried all their slain comrades-in-arms3.